aneto0/MARTe2/Docs/User/source/core/runtimeevaluator/evaluator.rst

 Adding new functions
 ~~~~~~~~~~~~~~~~~~~~

-New operations can be made available to RuntimeEvaluator by
+New operations can be made available to the RuntimeEvaluator by
 adding a RuntimeEvaluatorFunction to the ``functionRecords`` as follows:

 .. code-block:: c++

     void NewOperation(RuntimeEvaluator &evaluator) {
         float32 x1,x2,x3;
         evaluator.Pop(x1);